Projects

 Parents in the most-affected families are often stuck: their mental health problems prevent them making the most of the helping agencies, while the unaddressed adversity and instability in their lives inhibits them from using counselling.
 To prevent further harm to the child, something has to change.

-Our two pilot projects (in Hastings, Sussex and on the Wirral, Merseyside) have reported good success with our Integrated Therapist-Advocate model: for an interim report, please click HERE.
+Our pilot projects have demonstrated good success with our Integrated Therapist-Advocate model: for a report, please click HERE.

 Young Woman Discussing Problems With Counselor